Curriculum Notes Year 7

 Design and Technology will prepare pupils to participate confidently and successfully in an increasingly technological world, as pupils gain awareness and learn from many wider influences on Design and Technology including historical, cultural, environmental and economic factors.

 It is a very exciting time for the Design and Technology department with the construction of the new, purpose-built Science and Technology building.
-It is our hope we will have first teaching in the new design workshop at the beginning of the spring term.
+As the department continues to grow, the pupils can look forward to experimenting with new machines and processes which will ultimately enrich their Design and Technology experience.

 Art & Design